troycomi/reportseff/README.md

 > A python script for tabular display of slurm efficiency information

-## Motivation
-As I started using Snakemake, I had hundreds of jobs which I wanted to get performance information about. seff gave the efficiency information I wanted, but for only a single job at a time.  sacct handles multiple jobs, but couldn't give the efficiency.
-Initially I polled seff for each job, but that led to many slurm database calls and seff isn't on every slurm system.
-With the current python implementation, all job information is obtained from a single sacct call and with click the output is colored to quickly see how things are running.
-(But color isn't displayed below due to markdown limitations).

 ## Usage
 ### Installation
 `reportseff` runs on python >= 3.7.